Siphalor/nbt-crafting-wiki/docs/index.md

 You might also want to add [brewing](recipe-types/brewing), [cauldron](recipe-types/cauldron) or [anvil](recipe-types/anvil) recipes.

+Go [here](modders.md) if you're a modder and want to work with Nbt Crafting.

-This is a quick example:
+This is just a quick recipe example:

 ```json
 {